zwieblum/devuan-images/README.md

 https://klepp.biz

 # devuan-images
 This dumpyard is dedicated to my systemd-free remasterings based on devuan + extras.
-All images default to german localisation and keymap,
+All images default to german localisation and keymap.

 ## amd64
 ### Exegnulinux remasterd with LinuxCNC - amd64